 I was disappointed to see a few customers mentioning issues with the product’s buttons making a rattling sound during travel.
 It’s a small issue, but one capable of making your trip a little more of a headache than expected.

-What to Look for When Buying a Carbon Monoxide Detector for RV
+What to Look for When Buying an RV Carbon Monoxide Detector

 The task of finding a perfect RV CO detector requires a basic understanding of several critical factors regarding these devices.
 If you continue to read this section, you’ll gain all the information needed for making a responsible buying choice.